 - check if it’s okay to bring food and drink on the journey and to consume them in the car

-- don’t be late: If you are car sharing it’s important to be on time, as it’s not just yourself but potentially three or four other people that you will be holding back
+- don’t be late: if you're car sharing it’s important to be on time, as it’s not just yourself but potentially three or four other people that you will be holding back

 The more people talk about car sharing, the more people will be encouraged to do it.
-And the more people that car share, the fewer cars on the road meaning less traffic, less congestion and quicker journey times.
+The more people that car share, the fewer cars on the road meaning less traffic, less congestion and quicker journey times.